jacobvc/ESP32-Hardware-Boards/Esp32IoAdapt/boards/README.md

 # IO Adapter Boards
-EspIoAdapt is a ESP-32 "LEFT_SIDE" board that present th I/O pins on the left side of a ESP32 Dev Module as (mostly) JST ZH 1.5mm connectors.
+EspIoAdapt contains a ESP-32 "LEFT_SIDE" board that present th I/O pins on the left side of a ESP32 Dev Module as (mostly) JST ZH 1.5mm connectors.

+Joystick contains a joystick adapter a joystick to the other end of a 5 pin connector.

+Slider contains an adapter to mount and connect a 35mm slider potentiometer to the other end of a 3 pin connector.

 ## EspIoAdapt
 0.1 inch connectors